BitcoinDesign/Guide/guide/inheritance-wallet/wallet-creation.md

 Bob and Alice already met with Edward, their lawyer, ahead of the family meeting and imported his key to the wallet.
 So only Christina's and David's keys remain to be added to the wallet.

 During the family reunion, Bob opens our application and resumes the wallet creation process.
-Just like with Alice's key, he creates a key request.
+Just like with Alice's key, he creates a key request for Christina and David.

 ##### Christina creates a new key in the app
-The Jones children could follow the same procedure as mentioned above.
-However, our app also allows the users to generate a new key in the app.
+Christina could follow the same procedure for importing a key from her existing signing device, as described above.
+However, Christina does not want to use her existing hardware wallet from the family savings.
+Instead, she wants to create a new key for the family savings wallet, so that she can keep it on a seperate signing device.

-Christina wants to use this option, because she does not want her existing hardware wallet from the family savings.
-Instead, she will buy a new one and import her newly generated key to it.
-The mockups below show how that process looks like.
+The mockups below show how our app allows Christina to generate an entirely new key and provide it to her father.

 {% include image-gallery.html pages = page.images_christina-generate-key %}